 - Bowel problems

 Scoliosis affects people of different age groups, and the reason behind it may vary for all.
 Broadly, scoliosis can be classified as:

 - Congenital Scoliosis

 It is the least common type of scoliosis, with an incidence of about 1 in 1000 babies.
-It is seen in newborn babies were due to a congenital disability, the baby is born with a curved spine.
+It is seen as a congenital disability where newborn babies are born with a curved spine.

 - Acquired Scoliosis

-It is when the spine becomes curved due to an apparent reason, like any neuromuscular disorder.
-In most cases, however, the cause remains unknown, such as idiopathic adolescent scoliosis occurring after puberty.
+Acquired scoliosis is when the spine becomes curved due to an apparent reason, like a neuromuscular disorder.
+However, the cause remains unknown in most cases, such as idiopathic adolescent scoliosis that occurs after puberty.

-Conditions that affect the spine structure and cause spinal deformities to include:
+Conditions that affect the spine structure and cause scoliosis include:

 Other rare causes include cerebral palsy and muscular dystrophy.